Vientiane: By air

-Vientiane is served by Wattay International Airport with international connections to other Asian countries.
-Lao Airlines has regular flights to several domestic destinations in the country (including several flights daily to Luang Prabang, plus a few flights weekly to other local destinations).
-In Thailand, Udon Thani International Airport, one of Wattay's main connections, is less than 90 km distant.
+Vientiane is served by Wattay International Airport with international connections to other Asian destinations such as Singapore, Hong Kong, Malaysia, Thailand, South Korea, Japan and China.
+Lao Airlines has regular flights to domestic destinations in the country (including flights daily to Luang Prabang, plus flights weekly to other local destinations).

 Healthcare

 The "Centre Medical de l'Ambassade de France" is available to the foreign community in Laos.
-The Mahosot Hospital is an important local hospital in treating and researching diseases and is connected with the University of Oxford.
+The Mahosot Hospital is a local hospital in treating and researching diseases and is connected with the University of Oxford.
 In 2011 the Alliance Clinic opened near the airport, with a connection to Thai hospitals.
 The Setthathirat International Clinic has foreign doctors.
 A free, 24/7 ambulance service is provided by Vientiane Rescue, a volunteer-run rescue service established in 2010.